-The bill amends Kansas insurance law to streamline the governance of insurance-related boards and committees.
-It reduces the number of board members appointed by the commissioner for certain boards from nine to five, effective January 1, 2026, with the new composition including three representatives from insurers, one from independent insurance agents, and one from the general public.
-Additionally, the requirement for annual meetings of the committee on surety bonds and insurance is removed, allowing for more flexibility in scheduling.
-The bill also emphasizes cooperation among insurers in preparing plans for equitable apportionment, clarifying that these plans must be submitted for applicants unable to procure insurance through ordinary methods.
+The bill amends Kansas insurance law by restructuring the governance of insurance-related boards.
+It reduces the number of board members appointed by the commissioner from nine to five, effective January 1, 2026, with the new composition including three representatives from insurers, one from independent insurance agents, and one from the general public.
+Additionally, the bill addresses the frequency of meetings for the committee on surety bonds and insurance, although specific details are not provided.
+It also clarifies the responsibilities of governing boards and the commissioner in reviewing and approving plans for equitable apportionment among insurers for applicants unable to procure insurance through ordinary methods.

 Statutes affected: As introduced: 40-2102, 40-2109, 40-3116, 40-3413, 75-4101